dblarons/cpp-skeleton/README.md

 - $ bash run.sh --no-run  # compile only; helpful when you just want to check for compiler warnings

+- $ bash run.sh --test # test the project with a supplied test file specified in MakeTests

 ##### Other options

 If you would like to use g++ instead of clang++, change the CXX variable in src/Makefile from clang++ to g++